daverona/docker-cromwell/README.md

 """
 ```

-> Please replace `host.example` and `tom` with your host and your username on the host
+> Replace `host.example` and `tom` with your host and your username on the host
-> in the above example.
-No matter what, *never* use `localhost` or any loopback to specify
+> in the above example. *Never* use `localhost` or any loopback to specify
-> your host.
-This `localhost` or loopbacks are not your host but the container itself
+> your host. `localhost` and loopbacks in the container are not your host but
-> *in* the container.
+> the container itself.

 Run a container to allow workflows to use Docker images on the host: